 A head lice life cycle lasts around 35 days; that is the life cycle of an individual louse from the time the egg (nits) has been laid until they perish.
-This does not mean that a head lice infestation will only last thirty five days, quite the head lice (louse) has perished they leave behind a family of anywhere up to one contrary, while 150 lice that have the potential to create more head lice.
+This does not mean that a head lice infestation will only last thirty five days, quite the contrary, once a louse has perished they leave behind a new generation of head lice.
+With each female louse laying up to 150 nits these too have the potential to create a colony of lice.
 The life cycle continues until all head lice and nits have been completely removed from the hair.

 Once head lice are in the hair they will start feeding immediately and the female louse will begin to lay eggs or as many of us call them - nits.
 The female louse can lay anywhere between 50 and 150 nits which are generally laid about one centimeter from the scalp, commonly behind the ears and the back of the neck.

 Seven to ten days later the eggs will hatch producing a nymph, leaving the empty nit shell in the very place it was laid.
 This egg will eventually wear away but this can take months, generally the shell would need to be physically removed during the combing stage of a head lice treatment.